Competitors & Complements

 Shows how far each business is from your searched address.
 Closer competitors pose more direct competitive pressure; closer complements offer stronger co-tenancy benefits.

-Each business displays a percentile ranking indicating how that specific location performs compared to others in the same chain:
+Each business may display a percentile ranking indicating how that specific location performs compared to others in the same chain:

 Rankings are based on foot traffic as a proxy for performance.
 See Foot Traffic and Brand Rankings for detailed methodology.